 This is totally optional, and to be honest, I don't have a lot of suggestions off the top of my head.
 I use some premium plugins, but they are more specific to what I need for my own sites.
 Most of the time, you can find a decent free version anyway.
 But it's worth mentioning that there are some pretty cool paid plugins out there that can add customization abilities to your website, without all the bugs of some of the free ones.

-Another awesome plugin I discovered is called “Go” and it can help you build beautiful comparison charts for your “Top Product” pages.
+One awesome plugin I discovered is called “Go Pricing Tables” and it can help you build beautiful comparison charts for your “Top Product” pages.
 You can find it here:

 Adding images to your sidebar can give your site more visual appeal.
 You can create your own image or have it made for you.
 It can be a link to an affiliate product, or a link to a post on your blog.
 Learn how to add images to the sidebar, footer, or other widgets with the training below.